burunokun/take-one/README.md

 # README

-Do you feel lost and sometimes seek for guidance directions in your life?<br>
+Do you feel lost and sometimes seek for guidance in your life?<br>
 Here you can get as much as you want, and all for free.

 [Advice Slip](https://adviceslip.com/)